modular-experiment-software-system-2/mess2_logger_py/README.md

 - **`dirs_sub`** (list\[string\], default: \["actor", "actor1"\])

 	The subdirectories in which the log .csv files are written; i.e., actor/actor1/.
+The relative path from home to `dir_logs` and subsequently `dirs_sub` is CLEARED when the node starts.

 - **`topics`** (list\[string\], default: \["/topic1", "topic2"\])